 Serious crimes and other incidents that are deemed by UTPD to be of interest to state and/or local agencies are reported to those agencies.
-All crimes that occur on campus are reported by UTPD on a monthly basis to the Tennessee Bureau of Investigation (TBI) and to the Federal Bureau of Investigation (FBI) headquarters for publication in the annual Uniform Crime Report.
+All crimes that occur on campus are reported by UTPD on a monthly basis to the Tennessee Bureau of Investigation (TBI) and to the Federal Bureau of Investigation (FBI) headquarters for their annual publications.